billgathen/pentaphone/README.md

 In-browser music performance tool using React.js and the Web Audio API.

-Check out the [home page](http://billgathen.github.io/pentaphone) for an explanation and a playable example.
+Check out the [home page](http://billgathen.github.io/pentaphone) for an explanation and a playable example, or watch the video below to see how it works!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Tsd8n0jqOgU" frameborder="0" allowfullscreen></iframe>

 ## Have a [Novation Launchpad](http://us.novationmusic.com/launch/launchpad#)?